-Some ASAP methods and function require you to assign that method to a variable which you can then manipulate.
-This includes sd.scantable and sd.selector, which make objects.
-For example,
+Some ASAP methods and functions require assigning a method to a variable which can then be manipulated.
+These methods and functions include sd.scantable and sd.selector, both of which make objects.
+For example, s = sd.scantable('OrionS_rawACSmod', average=False) \, .

-'''

-s = sd.scantable('OrionS_rawACSmod', average=False)

-'''